antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

 docker build . -f Dockerfile.app -t application_tag
 ```

 1. Create the sidecar container image.
-Derive from the base image so that we
+Derive from the base image so this
-   have the same installation paths for .NET Core.
-Add the tools that are
+   sidecar container has the same installation paths for .NET Core.
+Add the
-   required for profiling or debugging.
+   tools that are required for profiling or debugging.

    [Dockerfile.sidecar](./webapi/Dockerfile.sidecar)